funkybob/django-nap/docs/tutorial/mappers.rst

 Readonly fields
 ---------------

 But wait!
-We don't want to let people alter the Question a Choice is assignd to!
+We don't want to let people alter the Question a Choice is assigned to!

 We need to mark that field as read only.